LineageOS/www/_posts/2017-04-04-Last-Week-in-LineageOS-6.md

 * VoLTE, our mascot, is also in the bootanimation on LineageOS 14.1 builds from 3rd April to 7th April

 ### Major changes since 20th March
 * Wiki refresh!
-Our wiki now has a brand new material design, courtesy of Akyut Yilmaz.
+Our wiki now has a brand new material design, courtesy of Aykut Yilmaz.
 We've also made the URLs a bit prettier and reorganised a few pages.
 [Check it out](http://wiki.lineageos.org)
 * New gallery app
   * Easier navigation between timeline, albums and videos
   * Fullscreen video playback